GradySimon/neural-network-building-blocks/index.md

 ### Long Short-Term Memory (LSTM)
 A recurrent unit that uses gates and an internal memory cell to manage long-term dependencies.

-[rework]LSTMs are used primarily in recurrent neural networks.
+LSTMs are used primarily in recurrent neural networks.
 They maintain internal state, a vector typically referred to as a memory cell, across applications over a sequence of inputs.
 They have internal layers (gates) that allow the network to learn to control how information flows into and out of that memory cell upon processing an element of a sequence.
 These gates include.

 At each time step, we compute the values of the three gates, the input gate $$i_t$$, the forget gate $$f_t$$, and the output gate $$o_t$$ for an input element $$x_t$$ and the previous hidden state $$h_{t-1}$$.
 These gates are parameterized by $$W^{(i)}$$, $$W^{(f)}$$, and $$W^{(o)}$$, weight matrices for incorporating the current element of the input sequence, and by $$U^{(i)}$$, $$U^{(f)}$$, and $$U^{(o)}$$, weight matrices for incorporating the previous hidden state: